 8. Test it.

 You need to make sure you’ve crafted a value proposition that will win new clients.
-The easiest way to test your value proposition is at networking events.
-See how people respond to you.
+The easiest way to test your value proposition is by trying it out!
+When you chat with prospective clients, see how people respond to you.
 Is it clear for people to understand?
 Do they seem to understand the value you offer?
 Do they seem to believe that you can deliver on your promise?

-If you answered no to any of these questions, head back to the drawing board and try again.
-It’s worth the effort to get your value proposition right.
+If you answered no to any of these questions, it’s back to the drawing board.
+Remember it’s worth the effort to get your value proposition right.

 9. Revisit it.